 Grandin traces the history of the Frontier Myth from its colonial origins to its recent demise.

 In 1890, the North American frontier came to an end.
 A question then confronted America’s elite – what next?
 For over a century, the western frontier had served as a safety valve, maintaining social and political stability by directing the energies, and racism, of marginalized whites outward.
-In the abscence of that safety valve, America’s political and industrial leaders feared the United States would fall prey to labor strife, race wars, urban unrest, or, god-forbid, socialism.
+In the absence of that safety valve, America’s political and industrial leaders feared the United States would fall prey to labor strife, race wars, urban unrest, or, god-forbid, socialism.

 A solution to the problem posed by the closing of the North American frontier came quickly – further expansion, this time overseas.
-In the 1890’s, the U.S. took Hawaii, Cuba, Puerto Rico, Guam, and the Philippines.
+In the 1890s, the United States seized Hawaii, Cuba, Puerto Rico, Guam, and the Philippines.
 In subsequent years it sent troops into the Caribbean and Central America.

 America’s initial surge of overseas expansion accomplished three inter-related objectives: 1) it directed violence and racism outward; 2) it opened new markets for U.S. agricultural products and manufactured goods, which bolstered employment and thereby diminished the threat of labor strife, and; 3) it temporarily kept supply from outstripping demand, which stabilized markets.

-Expansionism, and the idea of personal and societal limitlessness, fueled a decade of decadence in the Roaring Twenties.
+In the Roaring Twenties, expansionism, and the idea of personal and societal limitlessness, fueled a decade of decadence.
 That decadence ended abruptly in the Crash of 1929.
 Household debt, extreme inequality, oversupply, and environmental degradation brought the U.S. to its knees.